Sustainability

 Wellington is one of many cities that has a goal of developing the city with sustainability in mind.

-• Go to Climate change, sustainable living and environment.
+Use the menu on the top right corner to find Climate change, sustainable living and environment.

-• This has information about sustainble homes and buildings, low carbon transport, reducing waste and more.
+This has information about sustainable homes and buildings, low carbon transport, Wellington's sustainable food initiative and more.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.